 Believe it or not, the Environmental Protection Agency reports that some buildings actually are or can become sick.
 While your employer by law must provide you with a safe and healthy workplace, many buildings suffer from sickness due to one or more of the following problems:

 - Indoor chemical contamination

 Per federal law, the ventilation system in your building must provide you and every one of your co-workers with a minimum of five cubic feet of outdoor air per minute.
 Depending on what types of work you and your co-workers perform, however, this may be far too little fresh air.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers recommends that office spaces should have 15 cfm.
 For areas of your building where fumes, dust, or smoke are a problem, it recommends 20 cfm.

 Biological contamination issues

-If certain parts of your building often become damp or wet, such as its carpeting, ceiling tiles or air ducts, these are breeding grounds for molds, bacteria, viruses and pollens.
-Your risk is particularly high if you work in an environment such as a hospital, doctor’s office, nursing home or other place where people with health issues live or visit.
+If certain parts of your building often become damp or wet, such as its carpeting, ceiling tiles, or air ducts, these are breeding grounds for molds, bacteria, viruses, and pollens.
+Your risk is particularly high if you work in an environment such as a hospital, doctor’s office, nursing home, or another place where people with health issues live or visit.